 The son of a former petroleum engineer and a mom who worked two days a week until she was 88 years old, Gregg learned at a young age the value of hard work and the importance of a quality education.
 Gregg and Sidney are both graduates of Mississippi College where he majored in Chemistry.
 He then earned his law degree from the University of Mississippi School of Law in 1981.

-Prior to being elected to Congress, Gregg practiced law for twenty-seven years, including serving as the prosecuting attorney for the cities of Brandon and Richland.
+Prior to being elected to Congress, Gregg practiced law for twenty-seven years, including serving as the prosecuting attorney for the cities of Brandon and Richland, Mississippi.
 He also served on the Mississippi Oil and Gas Board and remains active in his community as a member of both the Pearl and Rankin County Chambers of Commerce.
-He was also honored to serve as the board attorney for the Mississippi Baptist Children’s Village until his election to Congress in 2008.
+Additionally, Gregg was honored to serve as the board attorney for the Mississippi Baptist Children’s Village until his election to Congress in 2008.

 A longtime advocate for American-made energy, Gregg Harper believes that Congress must advance ideas that stabilize fuel prices and build a steady supply of American energy.
 On a more personal note, the Congressman and his wife, Sidney, are also committed to supporting families raising children with special needs.
 As a member of Congress, Gregg founded the Congressional Internship Program for Individuals with Intellectual Disabilities.
 He has also worked to streamline federal programs and services intended to be a support to youth with significant disabilities in transition from adolescence to adulthood.
 In 2014, Gregg Harper authored the Gabriella Miller Kids First Research Act that was passed into law, ended taxpayer financing of presidential campaigns and conventions, and redirected that funding to pediatric medical research.